pre-vert/Borrowable-limit-order-book/SPEC.md

 Tasks:

 - performs sanity checks
-- calls \_displaceAssets(): relocates all borrowing positions, liquidates those which couldn't be relocated
+- calls \_displaceAssets(): liquidates all borrowing positions
 - checks taker's balance and allowance
-- if taking is full, remove:
+- if all assets are taken, remove:
   - order in orders
   - orderId in depositIds array in users
   - orderId from the list of borrowable orders